-Above all, it is essential that you refuse to speak with insurers or their attorneys without first consulting a lawyer of your own.
+Above all, you must refuse to speak with insurers or their attorneys without first consulting a lawyer of your own.
 Any statements you make are liable to be used to weaken your case.

 Legal Support At Crucial Moments

-If you have been hurt in a vehicle collision, reach out to my office for assistance.
+If you have been hurt in a vehicle collision, reach out to an Easton car crash attorney at our office for assistance.
 I offer free initial assessments, so I can inform you of your options before you have to pay.
 Going forward, I take no fees unless we win, and fully explain all relevant costs and expenses.